neonyxis/pxlboard/README.md

 A lightweight, flat-file PHP imageboard system designed for shared hosting environments.

+## Updates

+See the versions section of thr wiki for the latest files.

 ## Features

 - **Flat-File Storage** - No database required, all data stored in JSON files